arrosyid/event-app/README.md

 This project includes resources to help you explore and interact with the API:

 *   **Postman Collection:** A Postman collection export is available at `postman-collection-export.json`.
 You can import this file into Postman to easily test the API endpoints.
-It includes pre-configured requests for various operations.
+    *   **Importing:** In Postman, go to `File > Import...` and select the `postman-collection-export.json` file.
+    *   **Configuration:** The collection uses variables:
+        *   `{{port}}`: Set this in your Postman environment or collection variables to match the port your application is running on (default: 3000).
+        *   `{{auth_token}}`: This variable is automatically set by the "login" request's test script upon successful login.
+Most protected endpoints use this variable for Bearer token authentication.
+        *   `{{orderCode}}`: Automatically set by the "Order" request upon successful order creation.
+Used by subsequent order-related requests.
+        *   `{{ticketTest}}`: You might need to manually set this variable with a valid ticket `uniqueCode` obtained from creating an order and payment, or by fetching tickets, to test the specific ticket endpoints.
+    *   **Usage:** The collection includes pre-configured requests for various operations.
+Some requests (like `register`, `login`, `Buat Event`) have example request bodies commented out in the "Body > raw" tab.
+You'll need to uncomment and potentially modify these examples to use them.
 *   **Swagger/OpenAPI Specification:** A Swagger 2.0 specification file is available at `swagger.json`.
 This file describes the API structure and can be used with tools like Swagger UI for interactive documentation and exploration.

 ## Getting Started